tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 [block validation](#block-validation-and-propagation) process is followed.

 ### Pruning and cut-through
-[Pruning and cut-through]: #Pruning-and-cut-through "Remove allready spent outputs from the [utxo]"
+[Pruning and cut-through]: #Pruning-and-cut-through "Remove already spent outputs from the [utxo]"

 In MimbleWimble, only the current [UTXO](utxo) set is of importance.
 This allows base layer nodes to remove old used inputs from the [blockchain] and or the [mempool].
 [Cut-through](cut-through) happens in the [mempool] while pruning happens in the [blockchain] with already confirmed transactions.
-This will remove some of the inputs and outputs, but will retain the excesses  of each [transaction].
+This will removes the inputs and outputs, but will retain the excesses  of each [transaction].

-Pruning is only for the benefit of the local base node so this is an optional, but recommended requirement.
+Pruning is only for the benefit of the local base node so this is an optional, but recommended requirement as it reduces the UTXO set.
 A Base node will either run in archive mode or prune mode, if the base node is running in archive mode it should not prune.

-[base node]s has the following **optional** reponsibilities:
+[base node]s have the following **optional** reponsibilities:

 1. SHOULD search for used outputs in old blocks when a new block is received from another [base node].
 2. SHOULD apply pruning to each transaction found.